mkubaczyk/tfplan/README.md

 ### --git-diff

-This flag takes git diff staged and to be staged files, excluding untracked by git, into consideration and ignores reading from files defined with other parameters.
+This flag uses git diff to determine what changed.
+By default it uses staged and to be staged files, excluding untracked by git, into consideration, but any commit diff that would be [accepted by `git diff`](https://git-scm.com/docs/git-diff#Documentation/git-diff.txt-emgitdiffemltoptionsgtltcommitgtltcommitgt--ltpathgt82308203) will work.
+Using this option makes tfplan ignore files defined with other parameters.